Peru, Indiana, United States of America: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types A and B. It's important that you get the right kind.
-The majority of adapters currently available are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Take care to pick the necessary type.
+A lot of adapters currently available are just plugs and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one works in most areas.

 Luggage scale to avoid fees